-Project Extra is Oceanside School District’s Gifted and Enrichment program, which serves children in grades 4, 5, and 6.
-This pull-out program takes place at each child’s homeschool.
+Project Extra is Oceanside School District’s gifted and enrichment program, which serves children in grades 4, 5, and 6.

 Project Extra activities are designed to nurture the potential giftedness of our students.
 These activities provide children opportunities to learn that are commensurate with their abilities.
-This differentiated curriculum is designed to foster independent, critical, and creative thinking, as well as problem solving.
+This differentiated curriculum is designed to foster independent thinking, critical thinking, creative thinking, and problem solving.
 Children are encouraged to take risks by attempting to solve complex problems in unique and original ways.
 The activities in Project Extra are not designed to complement, relate to, or extend the standard classroom curriculum.
 They are chosen and designed for their purposeful ability to meet the needs of academically talented students.

-The teacher evaluates the child’s growth in the program through projects, class work, and class participation.
+The teachers evaluate the child’s growth in the program through projects, class work, and class participation.

 All students in Grade 3 will participate in the InView assessment during the first two weeks of February.
 Students who achieve an above-average score will be considered for entrance into the Project Extra program.

 For those students who have met the above criteria, the Gifted and Talented Evaluation Scale, 2nd Edition (G.A.T.E.S.) will be completed.

 The Grade 3 students who achieve the highest ratings, based on a 65% weight of the InView and a 35% weight of the G.A.T.E.S., will be invited to participate in the Project Extra program.
 All other students, including students who did not achieve an above-average score on the InView assessment, will receive enriched instruction through our Project Extra in the Classroom program in grades 4, 5 and 6.